SchoolWideLabs-CUB/sensor-immersion-general/Lesson3/Extensions/soilMoisture.md

 ## Step 1

 We are going to build off your Graph Soil Moisture program and tell the 5 lights on the gator:bit to plot a bar that ticks down as the plant dries out.
 If the plant is wet, the micro:bit will show a smiley face.
+Note that the code looks a littel different than your grpah soil moisture code because we created a percentage soil moisture instead of using the raw data value

 ## Step 2